 Please note that while the local team can cater for vegetarians, they are not able to cater to other special dietary requirements or requests, you should not expect to eat as you normally do at home and there is the need to be flexible or prepared to supplement the food provided.
 If supplementing food, volunteers must note that the kitchen is not available for volunteer use.

-Bottled water is readily available in Zanzibar and volunteers should budget approximately $5 per week for 2 liters per day.
+Bottled water is readily available in Zanzibar and volunteers should budget approximately US$5 (approximately £4) per week for 2 litres per day.